 A complete travel guide to visiting the incredible Aguinid Falls near Samboan, Cebu Island, the Philippines.
 Includes how to get here, what to expect, and more!

-There are five levels of flowing waterfalls, each with opportunity for swimming and jumping into the crystal-blue Cebu jungle water.
+Aguinid Falls is another epic multi-leveled waterfall located in the Samboan Municipality in South Cebu.
+Here, you’ll find five levels of flowing waterfalls, each with the opportunity for swimming and jump into the crystal-blue Cebu jungle water.

 Aguinid Falls Location

 Aguinid Falls is located roughly 1.5 hours from Moalboal in the Samboan Municipality.
 This is just south of Ginatilan, where you can find other epic waterfalls such as Inambakan Falls.

 The epic 5-leveled waterfall is conveniently located very close to the main coastal road.